rbms-bsc/DCRMR/_pages/Introduction/Introduction.md

 <a name="I.01.325.1">I.01.325.1</a> This principle relates to general principles of standardization and user convenience (with the latter’s subprinciple of common usage).
 DCRMR assumes that users of bibliographic descriptions constructed in accordance with its provisions operate in contexts where RDA and LC-PCC PS are the accepted standards for the cataloging of general materials.
 DCRMR does not introduce instructions that are not required by differences expected between special collections and general collections resources.

-<a name="I.01.325.2">I.01.325.2</a> DCRMR uses existing RDA vocabulary in a manner consistent with the RDA Toolkit; any additional specialized vocabulary necessary for description and access of rare materials occurs in a clear and consistent manner in DCRMR instructions, appendixes, and glossary entries.
+<a name="I.01.325.2">I.01.325.2</a> DCRMR uses existing RDA vocabulary in a manner consistent with the RDA Toolkit; any additional specialized vocabulary necessary for description and access of rare materials occurs in a clear and consistent manner in DCRMR instructions, appendices, and glossary entries.

 <a name="I.01.325.3">I.01.325.3</a>.
 The structure and numbering of DCRMR are new.
 Since the revised Toolkit does not present elements in any given order, DCRMR introduces order based generally on ISBD, but grouping notes with the element they describe (e.g., Note on title has been added to the Title chapter) and adding a chapter for statement of responsibility.